 One day, Jesus will rule the earth as king.
 In case you didn't know, Christians believe that will happen.
 For 1,000 years.
 Just so you know.
 But the disciples thought that would happen right away.
 They didn't understand that before Jesus could save Israel, he had to save us.
 I don't think even Mary understood that.
 But when she heard it, she accepted it, even though it meant the death of one of her closest friends and relatives in just a few days.
 Judas could not accept what Jesus said, and acted out.

 Like both Judas and Mary, I've heard some things recently that I didn't want to hear.
 But I'm thankful that I didn't react like Judas, with anger and betrayal of what I hold dear.
 When I heard I had cancer, my reaction was basically, "OK, what do I do now?"
 Maybe Mary thought something similar when Jesus talked about burial.
 Maybe, like Mary, I was able to accept what I heard because I really try to listen to him.
 I've spent a lot of time sitting at his feet.

 But that wasn't always true.
 For many years, I was more like Judas.
 Yes, I was doing the work of a disciple, but deep down, I was more interested in my own pursuits and goals.
 I wanted to do it for Jesus, but in a way that benefited me.
 It was about what I got out of it.

 Not anymore.
 Now all I want to do is listen.
 Even when I hear something I don't like, I want to accept what he says.
 It might take a while, but eventually, I come around.
 After all, that's what all of these Holy Week posts are about.
 I'm trying to listen.
 I'm trying to look at these events, which I've heard about and studied for my whole life, in a new light.
 Because everything's different now.
 Now I get it.
-All it took was God's 2 by 4 upside my head.
+All God had to do was get my attention.